-• You can respond to a SOHVA in one of three ways:

-- Verbally: Press and hold the REPLY button and speak into handset.
+- You can respond to a SOHVA in one of three ways: - Verbally: Press and hold the REPLY button and speak into handset.
 Distant party cannot hear response.
-To return to distant party after your reply is complete, release the REPLY button. - Non-verbally (Response Messaging): If the announcing station has an LCD speakerphone, press MSG (message), then press HAVE HOLD (have the caller hold), or TAKE MSG (take a message).
-The message appears in the display of the telephone making the SOHVA call and then that telephone is automatically disconnected from your telephone.
+To return to distant party after your reply is complete, release the REPLY button. - Non-verbally (Response Messaging): If the announcing station has an LCD speakerphone, press MSG (message), then press HAVE HOLD (have the caller hold), TAKE MSG (take a message), or CALL BACK (I will call back) to send the appropriate message. - The message appears in the display of the telephone making the SOHVA call and then that telephone is automatically disconnected from your telephone.
 (If the telephone to which you attempt to send a non-verbal message is not an LCD telephone, no message is sent and that station is immediately disconnected from the call.) - Blocking the SOHVA: You can block a SOHVA to your station by pressing BLOCK when the SOHVA is initiated.
 The SOHVA call is then disconnected.